mehr-it/lara-countries/README.md

     artisan countries:import

 This imports the country list.
-If you need any other locale then "en", you can import them using following command:
+If you need any other locale than "en", you can import them using following command:

     artisan countries:importLocale de